JacobPStrock/JacobPStrock.github.io/_pages/Media.md

 - I presented at SPIE (Society of Photographic Instrumentation Engineers) Advanced Lithography and Patterning about some of my recent work with Gigaphoton to bring machine learning to lithography and semiconductor manufacturing.
 See the poster and abstract on the [SPIE digital library](https://spie.org/advanced-lithography/presentation/The-development-of-a-machine-learning-based-excimer-laser-performance/12496-101).

-- Currently, I work on machine learning solutions for lithography in semiconductor manufacturing.
+- Previously, I worked on deep learning solutions for lithography in semiconductor manufacturing.
 You can hear me present about the Fabscape platform and the unique data solutions it provides for semiconductor manufacturing in [Semiconductor Digest](https://www.semiconductor-digest.com/fabscape-webinar-october-2022/)

 <p align="center">
     <img src="/assets/images/FabscapeWebinar.png" width="50%">